mpv-player/mpv/DOCS/man/options.rst

         - ``--sub-codepage=utf8:latin2`` Use Latin 2 if input is not UTF-8.
         - ``--sub-codepage=cp1250`` Always force recoding to cp1250.

     The pseudo codepage ``UTF-8-BROKEN`` is used internally.
-When it is the codepage, subtitles are interpreted as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.
+This codepage interprets subtitles as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.

     If the player was compiled with ENCA support, you can control it with the following syntax: